pengpaiSH/Kaggle_NCFM/README.md

 # Kaggle_NCFM
 Using Keras+TensorFlow to solve NCFM-Leadboard Top 5%

+Make sure that you have installed latest version of Keras since Inception_V3 is only provided in the latest version!

 Step1.
 Download dataset from https://www.kaggle.com/c/the-nature-conservancy-fisheries-monitoring/data

 Step2.
 Use ```split_train_val.py``` to split the labed data into training and validation.